Get all the latest data for Valencia

 What is the average housing price in Valencia in 2026?

-The median housing price is more useful than the average because it represents what a typical buyer actually pays, without being skewed upward by a handful of expensive luxury properties.
+The median housing price in Valencia is more useful than the average because it shows what a normal buyer is more likely to pay, while the average is pushed up by large, renovated, central, and luxury homes.

-We are writing this as of the first half of 2026 with the latest data collected from authoritative sources like idealista, Tinsa, and Spain's Notariat, all of which we manually cross-checked.
+We are writing this Valencia property price guide as of 2026, using the latest data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Valencia.